Parents NEED to know info....

 Whether you are a new parent to youth tackle football or a returning parent, often all the information, player and parent commitments, rules and busy schedules can result in a parent and player feeling overwhelmed.
 We understand this because we have all been there ourselves!
 We hope to relieve some of that stress by preparing you and your player with the information that is critical in this "Need to Know Info" section.

 I registered my player for football, what should I expect next?

 1) Mark your calendar for Important Dates on our website..

-2) Make sure you have in your possession a copy of your childs birth certificate prior to the 1st day of practice.
-Your player cannot participate in the Jamboree or Games without a copy on file.
-No exceptions.
+2) Make sure you have access to your players most recent report card or utility bill prior to the 1st day of practice.
+Your player cannot participate in the Jamboree or Games without a copy on file with National Sports ID.
+NO EXCEPTIONS.

 3) Check your emails and/or our website for updates and Announcements

 4) Stay hydrated and get ACTIVE this summer!!
 Players have a month to condition before games but it is always a good plan to be active and exercise prior to practice beginning.